turingschool/career-development-curriculum-site/module_three/week_3_application_process_session.md

 * What could be changed to make the letter more effective?

 ### Synthesis
-Work on a cover letter for a job you find that aligns with your [Career Roadmap](https://docs.google.com/document/d/1yMlss8updK2zaTVPwUzcoBG2ws5zBWENjE2a-SjSPeM/edit?usp=sharing) and share it with your Homeroom group for feedbac.
+Work on a cover letter for a job you are interested in based on a job description and share it with your Homeroom group for feedback.
 Here are [additional resources](/resources/cover_letter_resources) to help you.